nextgis/docs_ngweb/source/webmaps_client.rst

 Panels
 ----------------------

+On the left side of the workspace are the functional panels:

+* Layers
+* Search
+* Description
+* Bookmarks
+* Share
+* Print

 In a search bar (see item 5 in :numref:`webmap_client`) during text input there will be performed a search using two sources:
 1. In attributes of layers added to a map.
 2. In address database of OpenStreetMap.